Skye-XD/desktop-icons-ng/README.md

 Of course, to avoid breaking the security model of Wayland, it is paramount to ensure that no other program can pose as DING.
 In old versions, the process for identifying the window was quite convoluted, passing an UUID through STDIN and putting it in the window title.
 But since Gnome Shell 3.38 there is a new API that allows to check whether a window belongs to an specific process launched from an extension, which makes the code much cleaner and straightforward.

 The extension monitors all 'map' signals, and when a window from the DING process previously launched is mapped, it knows that it is the desktop window.
-It stores that window object, sends it to the bottom of the stack, and connects to three signals:
+It stores that window object, sends it to the bottom of the stack, and connects to multiple signals:

 * raised: it is called every time the window is sent to the front, so in the callback, the extension sends it again to the bottom.
+* above: calls unmake_above().
+* minimized: udoes the minimze action.
 * position-changed: although the window doesn't have titlebar, it still is possible to move it using Alt+F7, or pressing Super and dragging it with the mouse, so this callback returns the window to the right possition every time the user tries to move it.
 * unmanaged: called when the window disappears.
 It deletes the UUID, and waits for the desktop program to be killed (it will be relaunched again by the extension, and, of course, a new UUID will be used).
+* restacked: if another window is pushed to the bottom of the stack with lower() (there is a GNOME shortcut action available to do this), and goes below the DING window, the DING window is lowered again below this window.
+This unfortunately gives flashing of icons, needs to be fixed in gnome shell so that shorcuts for lower use the tab list, to position the window above the DING window.

 It also monitors other signals to ensure that the desktop receives the focus only when there are no other windows in the current desktop, and to keep the icons in the right screen, no matter if the user changes to another virtual desktop.